Sierra Valley Conservation Partnership

 Since 1999, landowners have worked with non-profit land trusts and public agencies to conserve over 30,000 acres of ranch land in Sierra Valley for the benefit of current and future generations.
 Unfortunately, the amount of public funding for conservation easements has not kept pace with landowner interest, leaving many landowners wondering when and how they might have a chance to conserve their properties.

 Are you a land owner?
-Read the SVCPP announcement brochure.
+Read the SVCPP land owner brochure.

 The Feather River Land Trust, the Northern Sierra Partnership, and The Nature Conservancy have teamed up to secure additional funding to conserve working ranches in Sierra Valley.
-The partners recently received news that the Natural Resources Conservation Service (NRCS) has approved their Regional Conservation Partnership Project (RCCP) request for $9 million in funding for Agricultural Land Easements in Sierra Valley over the next 3-5 years.
+The partners received Natural Resources Conservation Service (NRCS)--Regional Conservation Partnership Project (RCCP) funding for Agricultural Land Easements in Sierra Valley over the next 3-5 years (up to $9 million).
 These NRCS dollars will fund up to 50% of the appraised value of eligible easements, with the other 50% to be raised by the non-profit partners from other state and local sources.

 What is an Agricultural Land Easement (ALE)?
 An ALE is a permanent conservation easement held by an eligible entity, such as a local land trust, that is funded in part by the Natural Resources Conservation Service (NRCS).
 The land trust is responsible for administering the conservation easement.
 The purpose of ALE is to protect the agricultural viability and related conservation values of eligible land by limiting future uses.